Job Interview Tips: A Step-By-Step Guide for Acing Job Interviews in 2021

 Preparing for a job interview

-While doing this research, think about why you have applied to the job, what it is that you are interested in and what you think may be challenging about the job.
+While doing the research, think about why you have applied for the job, what it is that you are interested in and what you think may be challenging about the job.
 These may be questions that you will be asked in the interview.

 Ultimately, you want to think about what you have to offer to the company you are applying to.
 Nowadays, many jobs are open to applicants coming from all sorts of backgrounds.
 While that is a great opportunity, you may also find it difficult to articulate why your background is relevant to this particular job.

 For example, when thinking about working in cybersecurity, degrees in computer science, maths or another IT-related field might seem most obvious.
 However, having studied cognitive science, neuroscience or psychology may prepare you just as well for a graduate scheme or job in this particular field.

 The main thing to remember about a job interview is that you're there to sell yourself, your transferable skills, your attitude and your past experiences.
 What is it you have learned in your degree that is transferable to cybersecurity?

 Many programs will teach you how to build an argument, how to apply research and knowledge, how to communicate complex ideas and how to test hypotheses.

 The main point here is that your applicable skill set might not seem obvious at first.
 However, you will know why you applied to the job in the first place.
 Something made you think that you had a chance, so convey why you really do have the skills to work for this employer.

-How to answer interview questions
+How to answer job interview questions

 One of the first questions you may be asked could relate to your CV and cover letter.
 Make sure you look at these documents as well as any references you may have sent before the interview to prepare for potential questions.

 Essentially, when answering questions, think about what impression you want to leave the interviewer with.
 Show that you are creative in your thinking, that you have problem-solving abilities and that you remain honest and well-grounded.

-When asked questions that have a negative twist, try answering them in a positive way by for example illustrating how you have overcome a challenge.
+When asked questions that have a negative twist, try answering them in a positive way by, for example, illustrating how you have overcome a challenge.

 When the questions asked are abstract, relate them back to your experiences and skills.